OldCurmudgeon/Payworks/README.md

 The `IntervalTree` class is copied from the internet but from [one of my answers](https://stackoverflow.com/a/25564351/823393) on StackOverflow.
 The code was originally written by me but not during the time of this task.

 The `Scheme`s are currently hard-coded.
 These, along with the `UKRanges` would probably be better turned into configurable entities.
-The `UKRAnges` schemes were transcribed from [Barclays UK BIN rules](https://www.barclaycard.co.uk/business/files/BIN-Rules-UK.pdf).
+The `UKRanges` schemes were transcribed from [Barclays UK BIN rules](https://www.barclaycard.co.uk/business/files/BIN-Rules-UK.pdf).

 The JavaDoc comments would need to be polished before releasing to a customer.